 Research Focus Areas

-The Cancer Prevention and Control (CPC) program at the Fred & Pamela Buffett Cancer Center leads innovative research across the cancer continuum—from prevention and early detection to survivorship.
+The Cancer Prevention and Control (CPC) research program at the Fred & Pamela Buffett Cancer Center leads innovative research across the cancer continuum—from prevention and early detection to survivorship.
 Through multidisciplinary collaboration and community partnership, CPC researchers address the most urgent cancer risks affecting Nebraska and beyond.

 Members of the program explore a wide range of scientific questions, from biological mechanisms to community-level interventions: